mehmhacimic/Virtual-Machine-Setup/README.md

 7. Click the "+ Create" button and then "Azure Virtual Machine" to create a new Virtual Machine.

-8. Fill in the necessary information for the VM (previously created Resource Group, VM Name, Windows 10 Pro, VM Size, Username, Password)
+8. Fill in the necessary information for the Windows VM (previously created Resource Group, VM Name, Windows 10 Pro Image, VM Size, Username, Password)

 *Make sure you also select the same region as your Resource Group. and select the 'No infrastructure redundancy required' availability option.*